jenkinsci/ghprb-plugin/README.md

 ### Updates

 #### -> 1.8
 In version 1.8 the GitHub hook url changed from ``http://yourserver.com/jenkins/job/JOBNAME/ghprbhook`` to ``http://yourserver.com/jenkins/ghprbhook``.
-This shouldn't be noticable in most cases but you can have two webhooks configured in you repository.
+This shouldn't be noticeable in most cases but you can have two webhooks configured in you repository.

 #### -> 1.4
 When updating to versions 1.4 phrases for retesting on existing pull requsts can stop working.
 The solution is comment in pull request with ``ok to test`` or remove and create the job.
 This is caused because there was change in phrases.